 Your local police department likely offers an underutilized but invaluable public service: home security checks.
 Call your local officers in blue, and ask for them to come out.
 They’ll walk the inside and outside of your home, and suggest areas for improvement.

 A home alarm system is one of the top ways to deter burglars from targeting your home.
 Several different systems and extras are available, from a basic alarm siren to a fortress.
 Take the maximum protection you can afford.
-Make sure your alarm company has a fast response time, and consider whether you want the police automatically notified of an alarm event.
+Make sure your monitored home security company has a fast response time, and consider whether you want the police automatically notified of an alarm event.

 The best defense is a good offense.
 Put burglars on the defense by recording their every move.
 You’ll need indoor and/or outdoor security cameras with night vision and a decent hard drive to record a few days worth of video.
 If you can’t afford the real thing, fake cameras can also work as a good deterrent; just make sure they’re quality fakes and not cheap plastic that thieves will easily identify as dummies.